ankitects/addon-docs/src/the-anki-module.md

 ## The Database

 :warning: You can easily cause problems by writing directly to the database.
-Where possible, please use the methods mentioned above instead.
+Where possible, please use methods such as the ones mentioned above instead.

 Anki’s DB object supports the following functions: